Explore our blog for insightful articles, research revelations, and creative ideas that inspire.

 - the changing face of the car showroom and car ownership

-Download our infographic, which focuses attention on car buyer’s attitudes towards purchasing low emission vehicles.
+Download our infographic or watch our short video which focuses attention on car buyer’s attitudes towards purchasing low emission vehicles.

 There remain concerns over the availability of charging points, cost of purchase, speed of charging and range – perhaps this is why pure hybrids appear to be the most popular choice for those surveyed.
 That said circa 40% are contemplating or preparing to buy a low emission vehicle, but how do manufacturers and retailers encourage customers to take the leap or move to the next stage in the awareness, consideration and buying process?